Woolly's Intellectual History

 The full story from Woolly's co-founder, Howard Shalwitz.

-I can’t recall precisely when Roger Brady and I first broached the idea of forming a theater company together.
+I can’t recall precisely when Roger Brady and I first broached the idea of forming a theatre company together.
 But sometime during the summer of 1976, when we were acting interns at the New Jersey Shakespeare Festival, the idea became a source of consuming intellectual passion that took hold of our friendship and conversations for many months.
-We met regularly in cheap New York cafés to discuss books and theories about theater, to talk about shows we were seeing and performing in, to speculate how our new company would be organized and to clarify its precise mission.
+We met regularly in cheap New York cafés to discuss books and theories about theatre, to talk about shows we were seeing and performing in, to speculate how our new company would be organized and to clarify its precise mission.
 These discussions lasted for two years before we took any concrete steps.
 From the beginning — and this is the most important thing to know about Woolly Mammoth — we were obsessed with our mission, with developing it, articulating it, and refining it.
 With a clear mission, we believed, anything could be accomplished.

-Influenced by Peter Brooks’ radical essay, The Empty Space, we looked around at the theater we knew and pronounced it lacking.
-The commercial and regional theaters were too easy, too homogenized, not relevant.
+Influenced by Peter Brooks’ radical essay, The Empty Space, we looked around at the theatre we knew and pronounced it lacking.
+The commercial and regional theatres were too easy, too homogenized, not relevant.
 Hit plays emerged on Broadway and were produced all across the country in predictable ways.
 A small collection of well-known classics were produced over and over, while hundreds of equally interesting but lesser-known works were ignored.
 Provocative experimental works were hastily created in New York warehouses for a brief time, never to be seen again.

-In 1978, after drunkenly selecting a name for our new theater, we wrote a high-minded manifesto called, “A Statement of Artistic Intent.”
+In 1978, after drunkenly selecting a name for our new theatre, we wrote a high-minded manifesto called, “A Statement of Artistic Intent.”
 We imagined new plays that were uniquely “theatrical” unlike the realism of film and television.
 We sought a style of acting that was bold and expressive unlike the “mumble and wheeze” approach common in New York.
 We pictured a company of actors who would work and train together over many years to develop new approaches.
-We posited that theater must be treated as a genuine art form progressing according to its own history and logic, not by the dictates of the marketplace.
+We posited that theatre must be treated as a genuine art form progressing according to its own history and logic, not by the dictates of the marketplace.